Luke Matheny: Career since

 Matheny's first feature film writing credit, A Birder's Guide to Everything, a coming-of-age comedy that was co-written with Rob Meyer, was released by Focus World and Screen Media on March 21, 2014.

 Matheny's feature film directorial debut, Lovesick (2014), a romantic comedy starring Matt LeBlanc, was released in theaters and on demand in 2015.

 Between 2013 and 2015, Matheny also directed ten episodes of the comedy television series Maron.

+In 2025, he wrote the script for the miniseries adaptation of E. B. White's Charlotte's Web.